vitorbritto/forcefiles/README.md

 ## About

-I was a little tired of having to type long commands in bash and having to organize an initial structure for my projects everytime.
-Everything was strewn, a real waste of time!
-That's why, I decided to build this repository.
+I was a little tired of typing so many lengthy commands in bash and organize an initial structure for my projects everytime I was logged in at Shell.
+Everything was a mess, a real waste of time!
+Thus I decided to build this repository.

-I realized I could split my dotfiles, automation files, bash aliases, editor settings and a lot of things up into the main areas I use in my Workflow.
+I realized I could split my dotfiles, automation tasks, bash aliases and functions, editor settings and a lot of things up into the main areas I used to work in my Workflow.

-**But why a repository?** It's quite simple!
-Even if someday or somewhere I need it... will be there.
-So I can check, pick something or download this guy for my recently formated system.
+Now, I can check, pick up something or run this guy for my recently fresh system. :ghost:

 > Notice: I am running on Mac OSX Yosemite.
 These are my config files to set up a system the way I use it in my workflow.